everpixelgame/docs/guides/getting-started.md

 ## Step 6: Understanding Risks

 Remember these important risks:
-- **Fatigue Limits**: Heroes can only run limited dungeons every 6 hours
+- **Fatigue Cooldown**: Heroes need time to recover based on their rarity
 - **Death Risk**: Each dungeon run has a chance of permanent death
 - **Risk vs. Reward**: Harder dungeons = better rewards but higher death chance